Resources and Documents

 Joy-Con controllers must remain attached to the Nintendo Switch at all times during match play.

-Players are permitted to bring their own officially licensed wired controller at Organizer discretion.
+Competitors are permitted to bring their own officially licensed wired controller at Organizer discretion.
 Wireless controllers are not permitted.

 2.4 Game Patches, Updates, and Firmware